ONSITE & VIRTUAL, INTERACTIVE workplace safety webinars

-Beginning in 2017, Drop It And Drive® (DIAD) began operating under the auspices of the Traffic Injury Research Foundation (TIRF) as a TIRF educational program.
+Drop It And Drive® was launched in 2010 and in 2017, DIAD began operating under the auspices of the Traffic Injury Research Foundation (TIRF) as a TIRF educational program.
 TIRF is an independent road safety research institute established in 1964 and is internationally recognized for its cutting-edge research, and delivery of objective, evidence-based knowledge to support the development, implementation, and evaluation of road safety programs, effective advocacy, and consultation.
 TIRF is a world leader in research, program and policy development, evaluation, and knowledge transfer with a primary focus on road user behaviours.

 Together, DIAD and TIRF blend evidence-based data and research produced by TIRF with the frontline program development and community engagement made available through DIAD.

 What makes DIAD unique?

 DIAD uses science, real stories and fun interactive exercises to explain and demonstrate what behaviours increase risk and why, as well as share stories about the real consequences of these behaviours.
 This approach is designed to motivate behaviour change through personally relevant examples.

 Our corporate seminars are customized to each client and their geographic location.
 We demonstrate easy-to-use tools to help managers and employees identify risk-related distractions in their workplace, and, share practical strategies for companies to implement distraction-related policies.
 Pre- and post-surveys are used to identify issues, trends and measure change.

 DIAD joint worker/supervisor seminars are typically 3.5 hours in length, including breaks.
 We also offer a variety of seminar formats and lengths to meet client needs, ranging from safety conference presentations to full-day comprehensive, hands-on seminars.

-Our focus for school seminars is to provide students with the science of ‘how and why’ distracted driving, and distracted walking, is risky behaviour.
+Our focus for youth presentations is to provide students with the science of ‘how and why’ distracted driving, and distracted walking, is risky behaviour.
 Taking a reality-based approach, we also discuss, through sharing personal stories, the real consequences of a moment’s distraction.
 At the end of each presentation, we want students to feel empowered, through increased knowledge and understanding, to be road safety ambassadors within their families, school and community.

 “A ‘must’ presentation for the educational system.
 Powerful and realistic scenarios that make the students believe in what could ultimately happen.” – LA Matheson Secondary